Orlando Arcia Player Props: Braves vs. Tigers

-After hitting .351 with a double, a home run, three walks and six RBI in his past 10 games, Orlando Arcia and the Atlanta Braves take on the Detroit Tigers (who will hand the ball to Reese Olson) at 6:40 PM ET on Tuesday.
+The Atlanta Braves, including Orlando Arcia (batting .351 in his past 10 games, with a double, a home run, three walks and six RBI), take on starting pitcher Reese Olson and the Detroit Tigers at Comerica Park, Wednesday at 1:10 PM ET.

-He had a one-hit showing in his most recent game (1-for-4) against the Tigers.
+In his previous game he had a one-hit showing (1-for-4) against the Tigers.

 Orlando Arcia Game Info & Props vs. the Tigers